 Toronto Ontario, Canada Travel Guide

-Located in Mississauga, approximately 22 kilometers (14 miles) northwest of downtown Toronto, Pearson is Canada's largest and busiest airport.
-It serves as a main hub for international and domestic flights.
+Located in Mississauga, approximately 22 kilometers (14 miles) to the northwest of downtown Toronto, Pearson is Canada's largest and busiest airport.
+It acts as a main hub for international and domestic flights.

 Situated on Toronto Island, approximately 3 kilometers (2 miles) southwest of downtown Toronto.
 This smaller airport serves mainly regional flights to Canadian and some U.S. Cities, offering quick access to the city center.

-Toronto Pearson (YYZ) has direct flights from major cities worldwide, including London, Paris, Tokyo, Dubai, New York, and Vancouver.
+Toronto Pearson (YYZ) has direct flights from large cities worldwide, including London, Paris, Tokyo, Dubai, New York, and Vancouver.

 YYZ (Terminals 1 & 3): Duty-free, restaurants, lounges, free Wi-Fi, currency exchange, car rentals.
 YTZ: Cafes, lounges, free Wi-Fi, duty-free for U.S.-bound flights, pedestrian tunnel.

-Book online in advance for train and bus tickets to save time.
+Book online in advance for public transport by train and bus tickets to save time.

 Confirm your flight or train status before going to your point of departure.